 When microchipping came out in the 90’s we thought it was the Holy Grail.
 Never again would a pet go missing!
 Now, 25 years later, unfortunately it didn’t work out that way.
 Many pets are not microchipped, and of those that are, as many as 50% are not currently and correctly registered.

 Sometimes finders don’t have the pet scanned, leading to the many news stories of reunions years after they went missing.
 Sometimes the shelter scans, but due to a low battery or other malfunction the chip number does not read.
 Sometimes the shelter does the minimum required to search for the owner, but without time to go the extra mile, the owner is not found and in some cases, the pet is adopted by a new owner before the original even has a chance to find him.
 It’s not a perfect system.

 Despite the potential flaws and setbacks, we recommend that all pets be chipped and registered for lifetime identification.
 The cost for purchase and insertion is minimal (usually no more than $50 at a veterinarian), takes a few minutes, and provides a lifetime of protection.
 Understanding how the system works is key to using it to your best advantage.
-How microchips work will be discussed in more detail in a future article.

 What’s the difference?